DataDog/integrations-core/vllm/README.md

 ### Logs

 Log collection is disabled by default in the Datadog Agent.
-If you are running your agent as a container, [here's how to enable log collection][10].
-If you are running a host agent, [follow these steps instead][11].
+If you are running your Agent as a container, see [container installation][10] to enable log collection.
+If you are running a host Agent, see [host Agent][11] instead.
-In both cases make sure that the `source` value for your logs is `vllm`.
-This will make sure the built-in processing pipeline finds your logs.
-[This is how to set your logs configuration for a container][12].
+In either case, make sure that the `source` value for your logs is `vllm`.
+This setting ensures that the built-in processing pipeline finds your logs.
+To set your log configuration for a container, see [log integrations][12].

 ## Troubleshooting